sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 <div markdown-func=jsonschemadoc jsonschemadoc:path="admin/external_service/github.schema.json">[View page on docs.sourcegraph.com](https://docs.sourcegraph.com/admin/external_service/github) to see rendered content.</div>

+## Default branch

+GitHub uses the master branch as the default branch of a repository.
+This means that searches targeting a synched github repo will automatically default to results from the master branch.
+If however you'd like search results to be displayed from another repository by default you may [change a repo's default branch on the github repo settings page](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/changing-the-default-branch).
+If this is not an option consider using [search contexts](https://docs.sourcegraph.com/code_search/how-to/search_contexts) instead.

 ## Troubleshooting

 ### Hitting GitHub Search API rate limit with repositoryQuery